Swirl vs Drivee AI: Which AI Tool Actually Wins for Car Dealerships in 2026?

 This is the natural challenge of evaluating any Pre-Seed startup: the product may be genuinely excellent, but the proof infrastructure hasn't been built yet.
 Dealers evaluating Drivee are being asked to make a production deployment decision on the basis of marketing language alone.

 Swirl's credibility is grounded in a specific, named deployment.
 BYD and Al-Futtaim — one of the largest automotive distribution groups in the Gulf region — deployed Swirl across the BYD website, the Blue Rewards app, and email campaigns in approximately two weeks.
-The outcome: 27% engagement rate, 13% conversion rate, and 5x conversion uplift versus the previous approach.
+The outcome: 28% engagement rate, 13% conversion rate of engaged visitors, and 5x conversion uplift versus the previous approach.
 That deployment is independently verifiable, tied to a major OEM, and delivered within a documented timeframe.
 It's the kind of evidence that lets a VP Digital at a dealer group have a procurement conversation with confidence.

 For dealers who need to justify an AI investment to a GM or ownership group, the proof asymmetry between Swirl and Drivee is significant.
 "We chose a Pre-Seed startup with no published results" is a harder conversation than "we deployed the same platform that delivered 5x conversion for BYD."